 The CGI CSB Monitoring, Performance and Capacity (MPC) support team will perform a primary Tier 2 support role for the Compuware software suite and Foglight scripted testing tool.
-Incidents identified as application related by the customer or the Help Desk will refer the calls to the Compuware Remedy queue.
+Incidents identified as application related by the customer or the Help Desk will refer the calls to the Compuware ITSM queue.
 At a high level the team will:

 Monitor availability of system via the existing Compuware alerts